 - There’s a small vent above the door that can be fastened open, with a clever design that even works in the rain.

 Rain: I’ve been impressed with the Big Sky Soul’s rain resistance.
 It came seam sealed from the factory and has yet to leak in wet weather.
-The rainfly is well designed, and the bathtub floor of the inner is tall and holds its shape well.
-It’s seen some torrential downpours and the inside has always stayed nice and dry.
+The rainfly is well designed and the bathtub floor is tall and holds its shape well.
+Even in torrential downpours the inside has always stayed nice and dry.

-Snow: Mine has seen a light dusting of snow and had no problems, but it’s definitely not designed as a winter tent.
+Snow: My Big Sky Soul has seen a light dusting of snow and had no problems, but it’s definitely not designed as a winter tent.
 Big Sky does sell a 4-season tent called the Chinook if you see a lot of snow in your future.

 General rule of thumb: the lighter the gear, the less durable it is.
-For its weight I think the Soul’s durability is fine, maybe even better than expected.
-I’ve had two small issues, only after a lot of use.
+For its weight I think the Soul’s durability is good, perhaps even better than expected.
+After a lot of use mine developed three issues:

-- The floor eventually developed some spots where it looked like the waterproof coating was worn or flaked off, but I painted some seam sealer over them and that was that.
-I don’t use a ground sheet, which probably contributed to the problem, but I find the simplicity and weight/space savings worth the risk.
+- The floor has a few spots where it looks like the waterproof coating has worn or flaked off, but I painted some seam sealer over them and had no further problems.
+I don’t use a ground sheet, which probably accelerated the wear.

 Bag: The tent comes with the option to buy a “tubular compression” tent bag, which I do recommend.
-It has three straps that cinch around it to reduce the diameter and make the whole thing more compact.
+It has cinch straps to reduce the diameter and make the whole thing more compact.